tleemann/solace-concepts/README.md

-# SOLaCE: Semantic, Object and Language-Assisted Coherence Evaluation
+# SOLaCE: Semantic-Level, Object and Language-Guided Coherence Evaluation
 This repository contains code and the dataset of the SOLaCE framework for evaluating visual concepts (ICLR 2022 OSC Workshop).